Review Notes – Sociology 101 – Morrisville State College – Final Exam

 - What is the Asch line experiment and what are the two types of conformity he discovered?

-- What is the Milgram shock experiment and what does it show about obedience to authority?
+- What is the Milgram shock experiment and what does it show?

 Deviance - Chapter 7